evaera/roblox-lua-promise/lib/README.md

         Cancellations will propagate upwards and downwards through chained promises.

         Promises will only be cancelled if all of their consumers are also cancelled.
 This is to say that if you call `andThen` twice on the same promise, and you cancel only one of the child promises, it will not cancel the parent promise until the other child promise is also cancelled.

+    - name: now
+      desc: |
+        Chains a Promise from this one that is resolved if this Promise is already resolved, and rejected if it is not resolved at the time of calling `:now()`.
+This can be used to ensure your `andThen` handler occurs on the same frame as the root Promise execution.

+        ```lua
+          doSomething()
+            :now()
+            :andThen(function(value)
+              print("Got", value, "synchronously.")
+            end)
+        ```

+        If this Promise is still running, Rejected, or Cancelled, the Promise returned from `:now()` will reject with the `rejectionValue` if passed, or a `Promise.Error(Promise.Error.Kind.NotResolvedInTime)`.
+This can be checked with [[Error.isKind]].
+      params: "rejectionValue: T?"
+      returns: Promise<T>

     - name: await
       tags: [ 'yields' ]